Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: Introduction

-In this work, we propose to use $\FRA$ ($\fra$)~\cite{KN19,KN21} for root-causing failing flows from trace logs. $\fra$ is a supervised ML technique, and when the labels are binary, the aim is to isolate \emph{subgroups} of the positive samples from the negative ones.
-In the context of this work, positive samples represent failing flow executions and negative samples represent passing ones. $\fra$ is closely related both to $\SD$ ($\sd$)~\cite{Klo96,Wro97,LK12,Atz15}, whose aim is to identify "interesting" subgroups of data that can be described as feature-range combinations; and to $\RL$ ($\rl$)~\cite{CN89,FGL12}, which try to build classification models using \emph{rules} with feature-range pairs (as in $\sd$) as the antecedent and the predicted class as the consequent. $\fra$ can be seen as a unifying framework for both $\sd$ and $\rl$ approaches: Like $\sd$, it aims at identifying feature-range pairs for isolating subgroups of the data with respect to quality functions such as \emph{Lift} and \emph{WRAcc} (see Section~\ref{SS.FRA}), and in addition it uses $\FS$~\cite{GE03} algorithms aiming at selecting both features highly correlated with the class (response) variable and features giving a good coverage of the variation in the data~\cite{DH05}.
-This helps improving the quality of the discovered subgroups of data.
-In $\fra$ these high quality feature-range pairs are represented as binary features and they can be used as antecedents of prediction rules as in $\rl$, as well as be used as engineered features along with the original features for training classification models; such models can outperform both rule-based models as well as other types of models build from the original features only~\cite{KN21}.
-In the iterative procedure of \emph{root-causing tree} construction proposed in Section~\ref{S.ml}, $\fra$ is used in each iteration to identify finer subgroups of failures such that all failures in a subgroup have the same root-cause and different subgroups represent different root-causes.
-In validation domain, the $\rl$ and $\sd$ techniques have been used for improving test coverage and eliminating redundancy~\cite{CWA13,KRZ11}, but to the best of our knowledge they have not been used for automating root-causing of test failures.
+Specifically, we apply $\FRA$, or $\RA$ ($\ra$) for short~\cite{khasidashvili2019range,khasidashvili2021feature}, on data engineered from trace logs, for root-causing failing executions.
+When the data labels are binary, the aim of $\ra$ is to isolate \emph{subgroups} of the positive samples from the negative ones.
+In the context of this work, positive samples represent failing flow executions and negative samples represent passing ones. $\ra$ is closely related both to $\sd$ and to $\rl$, and represents a way of unifying the $\sd$ and $\rl$ approaches: Like $\sd$, it aims at identifying feature-range pairs for isolating subgroups of the data with respect to quality functions such as \emph{Lift} and \emph{WRAcc} (see Section~\ref{SS.FRA}), and in addition it uses $\FS$~\cite{guyon2003introduction} algorithms aiming at selecting both features highly correlated with the class labels and features giving a good coverage of the variation in the data~\cite{ding2005minimum}.
+In $\ra$ these high quality feature-range pairs are represented as binary features and they can be used as antecedents of prediction rules as in $\rl$, as well as be used as engineered features along with the original features for training classification models; such models can outperform models built from the original features only~\cite{khasidashvili2021feature}.

+In the iterative procedure of \emph{root-causing tree} construction proposed in Section~\ref{S.ml}, $\ra$ is used in each iteration to identify finer subgroups of failures such that all failures in a subgroup have the same root cause and different subgroups represent different root causes.
+In the validation domain, the $\rl$ and $\sd$ techniques have been used for improving test coverage and eliminating redundancy~\cite{chen2013simulation,katz2011learning}, but to the best of our knowledge they have not been used for automating root-causing of test failures.